kaczla/list-lm/data/readme/utils_links.md

 - [CRITIC](https://github.com/microsoft/ProphetNet/tree/master/CRITIC) - CRITIC empowers LLMs to validate and rectify themselves through interaction with external tools.
 - [CTranslate2](https://github.com/OpenNMT/CTranslate2) - CTranslate2 is a C++ and Python library for efficient inference with Transformer models.
 - [cyclemoid-pytorch](https://github.com/rasbt/cyclemoid-pytorch) - This is an implementation of the cyclemoid activation function for PyTorch.
+- [Daft](https://github.com/Eventual-Inc/Daft) - Daft is a fast, Pythonic and scalable open-source dataframe library built for Python and Machine Learning workloads.
 - [dalai](https://github.com/cocktailpeanut/dalai) - Run LLaMA and Alpaca on your computer.
 - [datasketch](https://github.com/ekzhu/datasketch) - datasketch gives you probabilistic data structures that can process and search very large amount of data super fast, with little loss of accuracy.
 MinHash, LSH, LSH Forest, Weighted MinHash, HyperLogLog, HyperLogLog++, LSH Ensemble.
 - [DeepSparse](https://github.com/neuralmagic/deepsparse) - Inference runtime offering GPU-class performance on CPUs and APIs to integrate ML into your application.